b06902047/katacoda-scenarios/datadog-on-heroku/step2.md

 1. Navigate to https://dashboard.heroku.com/account/applications and log in from website

-2. In Authorizations click on create authorization button
+2. In Authorizations, click on `create authorization` button

-3. Add description in pop-up window(leave "expire after" blank if you don't want it to expire)
+3. Add description in pop-up window (leave "expire after" blank if you don't want it to expire)

 4. You will get authorization token